poothesh/cse-portal/readme.txt

 Future Improvements:
    Integration with backend services for authentication and data persistence.
-   Adding more interactivity such as real-time notifications and chat features
+   Adding more interactivity such as real-time notifications and chat features.